Terms of Service

 21.2.
 Provider is not responsible for and has no control over the reliability, safety or legality of services provided to Customers by other Customers or Resellers (although best effort is made to monitor the quality of the Services rendered under these TOS).

 21.3.
-Customer confirms that Customer fully understands the limitations of Skype forwarding prior to signing up for Provider service.
+Skype: Customer confirms that Customer fully understands the limitations of Skype forwarding prior to signing up for Provider service.
 All calls are ultimately controlled by Skype network, and Skype is under no obligation to accept such calls, route them, connect to their voicemail or pass Caller ID (which Skype, to the best of our knowledge, does not transmit with the current SIP to Skype gateway capabilities).
 There is absolutely no warranty offered for Skype forwarding or Skype callback.
 For best reliability, forward Customer DID numbers to another phone or SIP address.
 Caller ID is passed to both SIP and PSTN.
 Be aware that these services are not regulated in the same way traditional telephone services are regulated in Customer’s home country.

 21.4.
 Customer agrees it is leasing the number and is not buying the number.
 Customer acquires no ownership interest in or porting rights to the number but may have exclusive use of the number for as long as Customer complies with these TOS.
 This restriction is imposed by the supplying network pursuant to the supplying network policy.